Posts

 Write Essay

 (You will have to write/type an essay on a topic which consists of 200-300 words in 20 minutes.
 There are two main types of essays asked in the PTE exam; argumentative essay and descriptive essay.
 Remember, there is no right or wrong in terms of content when you write an essay.
 So be free with expressing your thoughts and personal opinions on the topic.)
 Types Of Essays: 1.
 Argument type 2.
 Discussion type (Advantage or disadvantage) 3.
 Problem-solution type and Opinion type Intro Nowadays, [paraphrase the question].
 Some people think that [advantage], while others believe that [disadvantage].
 In my opinion, the advantages of [topic] are greater than the disadvantages.
 This essay will discuss both views and explain why the benefits are more important.
 Body Paragraph 1 (Advantages) One main advantage of [topic] is [advantage 1].
 This is because [simple explanation].
 For example, [simple example].
-Another benefit is [advantage 2], which helps [result or effect].
-Body Paragraph 2 (...
+Conclude Body Paragraph 2 (Disadvantages) However, [topic] also has some disadvantage...

 Respond to a Situation (New Task)